14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 Person-working-on-laptop-at-night

-This means that it’s smart to do your laundry on a Sunday instead of Monday, turn on the dishwasher before you go to sleep, and charge laptops and smartphones overnight.
+This means that it’s smarter to do your laundry on a Sunday instead of Monday, turn on the dishwasher before you go to sleep, and charge laptops and smartphones overnight.

 READ MORE | Gas, electricity, water and more: ultimate guide to utilities in the Netherlands

-But beware: you’ll need a smart metre that automatically switches between the two rates — old metres won’t cut it anymore.
+User beware!
+You’ll need a smart metre that automatically switches between the two rates.
+Old metres means every hour is a peak hour.

-Wondering what’s a smart metre?
-Great question! 👇
+Wondering what a smart metre is?
+Great question. 👇

-Dutchies pride themselves on being smart, which is no different regarding tracking their energy usage.
+Dutchies pride themselves on being smart, which includes tracking their energy usage.

-A smart metre tracks exactly how much energy you use — meaning you only pay for your usage. 🤔
+A smart metre tracks exactly how much energy you use, meaning you only pay for your consumption. 🤔

-Even the Dutch government is trying to go green by making it more expensive for those who don’t have a smart metre.
+The Dutch government is also making it more expensive for those who don’t have a smart metre.

-Since July 1, 2021, anyone with an old energy metre in the Netherlands is charged the same rate night and day — meaning they can’t use the reduced night tariff.
+Since July 2021, anyone with an old energy metre in the Netherlands is charged the same rate both night and day.
+Meaning, they can’t benefit from the reduced night tariff.

-If you switch to a smart energy metre, you can keep getting those sweet discounts AND only pay for the power you actually use!
-Cha-ching! 💰
+If you switch to a smart energy metre, you can keep getting those sweet discounts and only pay for the power you actually use! 💰

 6. Get a Dutch app to control your appliances